 Part 2?
 Like seriously?
 I meant okay, I know some of the details for part 2 were what happened in the novel, more or less.
 But did they have to split it?
 I think if they cut out all the nonsense crap and the exaggerated love stories (on both sides actually), they could fit it into 40 eps or so.

 What could have been focused on?
-There were a lot of interesting stories in the novel and could have been focused on instead of some made-up senseless stuffs that couldn’t match up to it.
-In fact, I’m tempted to go read the novel again and extract stuffs from it that was more relevant.
-(My first read was somewhat unsuccessful because of some side stuffs so I didn’t finish exactly but knew some of the things were irrelevant.)
+There were a lot of interesting stories in the novel and could have been focused on instead of some made-up senseless stuff that couldn’t match up to it.
+In fact, I’m tempted to go read the novel again and extract stuff from it that was more relevant.
+(My first read was somewhat unsuccessful because of some side stuff so I didn’t finish exactly but knew some of the things were irrelevant.)

 What was good about it?
 Yes, Apparently I’m saving this topic for last because I rather end it with a positive note (or whatever is left of it that I could find).

 Effects.
-Seriously, love the effects and it was really suitable for these types of stories.
+Seriously, loved the effects and it was really suitable for these types of stories.

 Ne Zha.
 YES, the cute kid actor and eventually the actress who portrayed the character.
-Plus all the cool stuffs Ne Zha got later on, weapon wise and the skills acquired.
+Plus all the cool stuff Ne Zha got, later on, weapon wise and the skills acquired.

 Huang Fei Hu, mostly Tay Ping Hui, but yeah.
 Loved the character overall and he was the sole reason I stuck around for more than the first half of the story (like stated before) and managed to hang on.